Bradley V. Sargent Jr.

-Bradley V. Sargent Jr. (July 5, 1863 – January 8, 1940) was an American lawyer and Republican politician who served as the district attorney of Monterey County and as a Judge of the Monterey County Superior Court.
-In 1906, he established the juvenile court as a branch of the Superior Court for Monterey County.
+Bradley V. Sargent Jr. (July 5, 1863 – January 8, 1940) was an American lawyer and politician who was the district attorney of Monterey County and a judge of the Monterey County Superior Court.
+In 1906 he established the juvenile court as a branch of the Superior Court for Monterey County.

 Early life and education

 Sargent was born on July 5, 1863, on the Rancho Potrero de San Carlos in Carmel Valley, California.
 He spent his formative years on the ranch, comprising 24000 acre owned by his father, Senator Bradley Varnum Sargent.
 His mother, Julia Flynn, was from Boston.
 Sargent received his early education in the public schools of Monterey County and in 1891 attended Santa Clara College, graduating in 1884 with a Bachelor of Science (B.S.) degree, and subsequently earning a Master of Science (M.S.) degree.
 In 1885, he went east and enrolled in the law department at Yale College in New Haven, Connecticut, where he graduated in 1887 with a Bachelor of Laws (LL.B.) degree.

 On December 15, 1891, Sargent married Rose Littlefield, the adopted daughter of Hiram Corey, in Salinas.
 The couple had three children.
 Sargent served as the grand vice chancellor of the Knights of Pythias and is also affiliated with the Benevolent and Protective Order of Elks, Native Sons of the Golden West, Fraternal Brotherhood, and other organizations.